bryanthowell-tableau/tableau_tools/README.txt

 TableauParameters.delete_parameter_by_name(parameter_name)

+If you want to modify an existing parameter, use the following method:

+TableauParameters.get_parameter_by_name(parameter_name)  # parameter_name is the name visible to the end user, from the caption attribute.

+If you want to change the name of a parameter, you should delete the existing parameter and then add a new one with the new name.
+The TableauParameters class tracks the parameters via their caption names, and while you can directly change the name of a parameter using the TableauParameter class, it will not overwrite the previous one with the different name.

+Ex.

+t_file = TableauFile(u'Workbook with Parameters.twb', logger)
+    if t_file.tableau_document.document_type == u'workbook':
+        parameters = t_file.tableau_document.parameters  # type: TableauParameters
+        p1 = parameters.get_parameter_by_name(u'Parameter 1')
+        print(p1.current_value)
+        p1.current_value = u'All'
+        new_param = parameters.create_new_parameter(u'Choose a Number', u'integer', 1111)
+        parameters.add_parameter(new_param)

 2.13.1 TableauParameter class
 The actual values and settings of a Tableau Parameter are set using the TableauParameter class.
 When it is instantiated from an existing parameter in the XML of a TWB, all of the values are mapped to their properties, which are the only interface you should use to set or retrieve values.

-When you create a TableauParameter from scratch, it comes pre-defined as an "all" type parameter, but with no datatype defined.
+When you create a TableauParameter from scratch, it comes pre-defined as an "all" type parameter, but with no datatype defined (unless you defined the datatype at creation time)

 The properties you can set are: